Khanalpooja/backup-khanalpooja.github.io/_posts/2024-06-17-gateway-arch.md

 headerImage: true
 tag:
 - travel
 - weekend trips
+- friends
 category: blog
 author: pooja
 description: Gateway Arch National Park
 ---

-## Introduction
-I had an intriguing experience visiting Gateway Arch National Park in February 2023, which prompted me to reflect on the nature of national parks.
-Unlike the vast expanses of natural beauty typically associated with national parks, Gateway Arch offers a unique vibe with its profound historical significance.

-## Ease of Visit
-The park is straightforward to visit and doesn't require much planning, making it ideal for those looking to quickly tick it off their list of national parks.

-## Itinerary Details
-My trip was dual-purpose: I aimed to visit all the U.S. national parks and also catch up with friends in various parts of Missouri.
-Here's how my weekend unfolded:
+In February 2023, we visited Gateway Arch National Park, and it left me with mixed feelings.
+While I typically look forward to exploring vast natural landscapes in national parks, Gateway Arch presented a stark contrast with its historical and architectural focus.
+Initially, I wasn't sure if it met my expectations of what a national park should be.
+However, having friends with me made the experience much more enjoyable.
+Their company transformed the visit into a fun and memorable adventure, helping me appreciate the unique qualities of the park in a new light.
+It was a reminder that sometimes, it’s the people you're with who make all the difference in how you experience a place.
+So, rather than focusing on just the national park, this trip was dual-purpose for me, catch up with friends while also visiting a national park.
+And I must say, it was a very hectic but fulfilling weekend.

+Here's how the weekend unfolded:

-- **Thursday Afternoon:** Worked in office until about 4 PM, then drove approximately 7.5 hours to Edwardsville, IL, with my husband.
+- **Thursday Afternoon:** Worked in office until about 4 PM EST, then drove approximately 7.5 hours to Edwardsville, IL, with my husband.
 - **Thursday Night:** Arrived at our friend's place around 11 PM, enjoyed a home-cooked dinner, and watched a 2-hour movie.
+Kudos to my energy level.
 - **Friday:** Worked remotely until 4 PM CDT, then officially started our weekend adventure.

-## Weekend Adventure
+During the day, we were eating delicious homemade donuts and coffee for breakfast and rice and curry for lunch.
-- **Saturday:** Explored St. Louis, visiting Gateway Arch and taking the tram up for breathtaking views and historical insights.
+- **Friday Evening:** Explored St. Louis, visiting Gateway Arch and taking the tram up for breathtaking views and historical insights.
+Also explored the museum at the national park.
 Despite the crowd and cramped conditions, the $15 tram fee was well worth it.
-- **Saturday Evening:** Celebrated a friend's birthday, adding a festive note to our journey.
+- **Friday Night:** Celebrated a friend's birthday, adding a festive note to our journey.
-- **Sunday:** More exploration in St. Louis, including a visit to the exceptional free-entry zoo, featuring a memorable encounter with a polar bear.
+- **Saturday:** More exploration in St. Louis, including a visit to the exceptional free-entry zoo, featuring a memorable encounter with a polar bear.
+Meet some friends for breakfast, then drove to Fulton, MO.
+The drive was approximately 2 hours.
+Picked up our friends and went to explore Jefforson City, MO.
+- **Sarurday Night:** Enjoyed homecooked biryani (two versions by two friends), had awesome margaritas, just had overall fun.
+- **Sunday:** Drove to Edwardsville,IL after breakfast.
+Then back home to Knoxville, TN.
+We reached home after dark.

 ## What I Missed
 Despite being an optimistic planner, time constraints prevented a visit to the Ozarks.
+However, I managed to visit it later in another trip.

 ## Culinary Highlights
 We indulged in a variety of delicious foods over the weekend:
 - Homemade biryanis and margaritas
 - Freshly made momo
+- Homemade Donuts and Coffee
 - Street-style pizza
 - Rich, comforting Lakota Coffee